Inclusion and SEND

 Most equipment is bought through the SEN department budget e.g. IT programmes, coloured overlays and exercise books.
 If more expensive equipment is required it may come through health or local authority funding.

 Whilst the school is not suitable for a pupil with significant mobility difficulties we do have disabled access at the front of the school.
-There are meeting rooms close to both entrances and the school is happy to make any other reasonable adjustments for people with disabilities.
+There are meeting rooms close to both entrances and the school is happy to make any other reasonable adjustments for anybody with physical disabilities wherever possible.

 12. What are the arrangements for consulting young people with SEN and involving them in their education?